adrienruault/pokerface/README.md

 # pokerface

-The idea of this project is to use reinforcement learning to create an AI able to play poker.
+Development of a reinforcement learning algorithm to play poker.

 ## Requirements